YottaDB/YDBDoc/MessageRecovery/errors.rst

 STRMNUMMISMTCH2, Stream nnnn exists on the source instance file but is unknown on the receiver instance

-MUPIP Error: Issued by a Source Server on a supplementary instance when it detects a non-supplementary stream number nnnn (which can be any value from 1 through 15) exists on the source instance but not on the receiving instance.
-This indicates the two instances are not in sync at least with respect to stream nnnn and so replication cannot proceed.
+MUPIP Error: Issued by a Source Server on a supplementary instance when it detects that a non-supplementary stream number nnnn (which can be any value from 1 through 15) exists on the source instance but not on the receiving instance.
+This indicates the two instances are not in sync, at least with respect to stream nnnn, and so replication cannot proceed.

 Action: Reinitialize the receiving instance from a backup of the source instance and restart replication between the two instances.